 Maintain satisfactory academic progress

-Thomas University offers Payment Plans for the cost of your tuition and fees through the Business Office.
+Thomas University offers Payment Plans for the cost of your tuition and fees through the Office of Student Accounts.
 A payment plan allows you to spread your tuition payments over a period of several months each semester.
 No interest charges apply so long as your payments are made on time.
-Payment plans must be in place with both the payment plan application and first payment submitted to the Business Office before the 1st day of class.
+Payment plans must be in place with both the payment plan application and first payment submitted to the Office of Student Accounts before the 1st day of class.

 How to Enroll in a Payment Plan: